-As Arikan already noted, polar codes are examples of recursive GCCs \cite[Section I.D]{Arikan}.
-This observation is useful as it allows to formalize the construction of large length polar code as a concatenation of several smaller length polar codes (outer codes) by using a kernel mapping (an inner code).
-Therefore, applying this notion to Definition \ref{def:constructG2}, we see that a polar code of length $\ell^m$, may be regarded as a collection of $\ell$ outer polar codes of length $\ell^{m-1}$.
-These codes are then joined together by applying an inner code (defined by the mapping $g^{(1)}(\cdot)$) on the outputs of these mappings.
-This idea is illustrated in Figure \ref{fig: def2GCC}.
-In this figure, we see the $\ell$ outer codewords of length $\ell^{m-1}$ organized in $\ell$ rows of the matrix.
-The inner codeword mapping is depicted as the vertical rectangle that is located on top of them.
-This is appropriate, as this mapping operates on columns of the of the matrix which rows are the outer codewords.
-Note, that for brevity we only drew one instance of the inner mapping, but there should be $\ell^{m-1}$ instances of it, one for each column of this matrix.
-In the homogenous case, the outer codes themselves are constructed in the same manner.
-Although the outer coeds have the same structure, they are different in the general case, because they may have different set of frozen bits.
+As Arikan already noted, polar codes are instances of recursive GCCs \cite[Section I.D]{Arikan}.
+This observation is useful as it allows to formalize the construction of large length polar code as a concatenation of several smaller length polar codes (outer-codes) by using a kernel mapping (an inner-code).
+Therefore, applying this notion to Definition \ref{def:constructG2}, we observe that a polar code of length $\ell^m$ symbols, may be regarded as a collection of $\ell$ outer polar codes of length $\ell^{m-1}$ (the $i^{th}$ outer-code is $\left[\gamma_{i,j}\right]_{j=0}^{j=N/\ell-1}=g^{(n-1)}\left({\bf u}_{i\cdot N/{\ell}}^{(i+1)\cdot N/\ell-1}\right)$ for $i\in \left[\ell\right]_{-}$).
+These codes are then joined together by employing an inner-code (defined by the kernel function $g(\cdot)$) on the outputs of these mappings.
+There are $N/\ell$ instances of the inner-mapping, such that instance number $j\in \left[N/{\ell}\right]_{-}$ is applied on the $j^{th}$ symbol from each outer-code.

+The above GCC formalization is illustrated in Figure \ref{fig: def2GCC}.
+In this figure, we see the $\ell$ outer-code codewords of length $\ell^{m-1}$ depicted as gray horizontal rectangles (similar to rows of a matrix).
+The instances of the inner-codeword mapping are depicted as vertical rectangles that are located on top of the gray outer-codes rows (resembling columns of a matrix).
+This is appropriate, as this mapping operates on columns of the matrix which rows are the outer-code codewords.
+Note that for brevity we only drew three instances of the inner mapping, but there should be $\ell^{m-1}$ instances of it, one for each column of this matrix.
+In the homogenous case, the outer-codes themselves are constructed in the same manner.
+Note, however, that even though these outer-codes have the same structure, they form different codes in the general case.
+The reason is that they may have different sets of frozen symbols.